zhangjianay/quick-request-temp/README.md

 [![QQ群](https://img.shields.io/badge/chat-QQ群:754131222-46BC99.svg?logo=Tencent%20QQ)](https://qm.qq.com/cgi-bin/qm/qr?k=1OEJ5QST4zoEUv0x0OvOmC3TUfAIZXAO)
 [![Slack](https://img.shields.io/badge/Slack-%23Fast--Request-DD1265?logo=Slack)](https://fastrequest.slack.com)

-[**Restful Fast Request**](https://plugins.jetbrains.com/plugin/16988-fast-request) is a plugin based on springmvc that help you quickly generate **url** and **params**.It is also a http client tool.
+[**Fast Request**](https://plugins.jetbrains.com/plugin/16988-fast-request) is a plugin based on springmvc that help you quickly generate **url** and **params**.It is also a http client tool.

 You only need to click the rocket icon on the left side of the method, the plugin will help you generate the method url and parameters and display in the tool window, and then click Send Request to complete the API debugging in IDEA, and you can save the history request

-Compared with the HTTP Client, Restful Fast Request not only has the built-in functions of the HTTP Client, but also provides a friendly, easy-to-understand and intuitive interface, which makes it more convenient and simple for users to debug the API.
+Compared with the HTTP Client, Fast Request not only has the built-in functions of the HTTP Client, but also provides a friendly, easy-to-understand and intuitive interface, which makes it more convenient and simple for users to debug the API.
 At the same time, various types of parameters also provide different customization methods to make it more flexible.